Nullreff/Puppeteer/README.md

 * `Template` `Slot` - A slot containing components that will serve as the template for all cloned slots.
 * `Include` `string` - What slots and components should be cloned over, see options below
 * `Puppet` `string` - What fields should be puppeted by the original object, see options below
-* `Live` `bool` - If false the clone will only happen once, if true the clone will be kept updated
+* `Live` `bool` - If false the clone will only happen once, if true the system will monitor for added/deleted slots.
+This does not track any other changes.
-* `Frequency` `float` - Updates will happen every X seconds, if not included updates happen every frame
+* `Frequency` `float` - Live updates will happen every X seconds, if not included updates happen every frame
 * `KeepEmptySlots` `bool` - If true keep slots even if they have no components or children

-Include Options:
+#### Include Options

 * `<comma seperate list of component names>` - Copies over only the specified components
 * `Puppeteer.MeshRenderers` - Will only clone `MeshRenderers` and `SkinnedMeshRenderer` components
 * `Puppeteer.Everything` - Copies everything

+Regardless of options provided, `SimpleAvatarProtection` components will always be copied.

-Puppet Options:
+#### Puppet Options

 * `Puppeteer.Transform` - Copies over position, rotation and scale
 * `Puppeteer.Template` - On every slot looks for a `ValueField<Slot>` called `Puppeteer.Source` and writes the source of the current slot to it